 |This is a steeper route to La Mina Falls than Big Tree Trail.|

-First, the La Minta Trail crosses over the La Mina River and pass a number of picnic shelters built in the 1930s by the Civilian Conservation Corps CCC).
+The La Mina Waterfall Trail crosses over the La Mina River and pass a number of picnic shelters built in the 1930s by the Civilian Conservation Corps CCC).
 It's amazing how far from the main road workers lugged in materials to complete this project.

 The shelters with fireplaces were once used as honeymoon cottages.
 The CCC was also responsible for the trails' concrete steps that parallel the La Mina River and its series of cascades and pools.

 On hot days, especially weekends, there will be plenty swimming in the pool at the base of the falls.
-You may want to, too, before heading back.
+You may want to, also, before heading back.

-If you thought it was a warm walk getting here, wait until you climb back up the steps.
-That's why the Big Tree trail, though slightly longer, is a more popular route to the falls.
+If you thought it was a warm walk getting here, wait until you climb back up the concrete steps.
+That's why the Big Tree Trail, though slightly longer, is a more popular route to the falls.
 No steep return.